keziasulami/microservices-demo/README.md

     gcloud auth configure-docker -q
     ```

 8. You can turn off order load generator by setting `tasks > checkout` [here](/src/loadgenerator/locustfile.py) to 0.
+Else, the generated addresses are processed with Geocoding API.
+Don't forget to enable it.

 9. In the root of this repository, run `skaffold run --default-repo=gcr.io/[PROJECT_ID]`,
     where [PROJECT_ID] is your GCP project ID.